jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/05-Iterations.md

 ### !question

-  Given a string or an array of characters and a target character, return true if every matches the target character or false if not.
+  Given a string or an array of characters `chars` and a target character `target`, return true if every character in `chars` matches `target` or false if any characters do nto match `target`.

 ```js